awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

 ## "Waiting for the metadata service"<a name="metadata-unavailable"></a>

 A Windows instance must obtain information from its instance metadata before it can activate itself\.
 By default, the `WaitForMetaDataAvailable` setting ensures that the EC2Config service waits for the instance metadata to be accessible before continuing with the boot process\.
-For more information, see [Instance Metadata and User Data](ec2-instance-metadata.md)\.
+For more information, see [Instance metadata and user data](ec2-instance-metadata.md)\.

 If the instance is failing the instance reachability test, try the following to resolve this issue\.
 + Check the CIDR block for your VPC\.
 A Windows instance cannot boot correctly if it's launched into a VPC that has an IP address range from `224.0.0.0` to `255.255.255.255` \(Class D and Class E IP address ranges\)\.
 These IP address ranges are reserved, and should not be assigned to host devices\.
 We recommend that you create a VPC with a CIDR block from the private \(non\-publicly routable\) IP address ranges as specified in [RFC 1918](http://www.faqs.org/rfcs/rfc1918.html)\.